duoshock/UM-80/Assembly Guide/Readme.md

 - Make sure there is a capacitor, it may have got knocked off during handling

 - It’s not unusual to encounter a faulty RGB LED, replace it.

+- Make sure the right side is connected via TRRS cable.

 Once all LEDs are working, move on to the next step